LinuxSuRen/api-testing/docs/README.md

 ```

 ## Report
-You can see the test results from [Grafana](prometheus.md).
+You can see the test results in [Grafana](prometheus.md).

 ## Monitoring
-It could monitor the server and browser via the [Apache SkyWalking](https://skywalking.apache.org/).
+It can monitor the server and browser via the [Apache SkyWalking](https://skywalking.apache.org/).
 Please add the following flag if you want to get the browser tracing data:

 ```shell